The Iceland Car Rental Travel Blog

 Keflavik Airport Guide | Arrivals, Transport, Car Rental & Insider Tips

-Keflavik International Airport is the gateway to Iceland for nearly all international visitors.
-Although the terminal looks simple, there are patterns, bottlenecks and small decisions that can make the first hour of your trip effortless or unnecessarily stressful.
-This guide focuses on everything that really matters when you land in Iceland, with insider knowledge that most airport guides never mention, especially if you are planning to rent a car and start exploring immediately.
+Keflavík International Airport is the gateway to Iceland for nearly all international visitors.
+Although the terminal looks simple, there are patterns, bottlenecks, and small decisions that can make the first hour of your trip effortless or unnecessarily stressful.
+This guide focuses on what really matters when you land in Iceland, with practical insight many airport guides overlook, especially if you plan to rent a car and start exploring right away.

 Image of the outside of Keflavik Airport in Iceland

-Keflavik Airport sits on the Reykjanes Peninsula, about 50 kilometers from Reykjavik, and operates as a single-terminal airport with a streamlined layout.
-Everything is walkable and straightforward.
-There are no complicated transfer systems, no satellite terminals and no long-distance shuttles between facilities.
-This simplicity makes it easier to navigate, even when you are tired after an overnight flight.
+Keflavík Airport sits on the Reykjanes Peninsula, about 50 kilometers from Reykjavík.
+It operates as a single-terminal airport with a compact, walkable layout.
+There are no satellite terminals or internal transport systems, which makes navigation straightforward even after an overnight flight.

-The most important things to prepare for are passport control waves, weather exposure and choosing the right transport option to begin your journey.
+The most important things to prepare for are passport control timing, weather exposure when exiting the terminal, and choosing the right transport option to begin your journey.

 Terminal overview and passenger flow